libstemmer

 -

-are case-sensitive and must be zero-terminated (e.g., you have to pass"en\0"
+algorithmandencodingare case-sensitive and must be zero-terminated (e.g., you have to pass"en\0", not"en"); that is asserted.

 This constructor is unavailable in betterC mode.Throws

-are case-sensitive and must be zero-terminated (e.g., you have to pass"en\0"
+algorithmandencodingare case-sensitive and must be zero-terminated (e.g., you have to pass"en\0", not"en"); that is asserted.

 It will be deleted automatically, hence